CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - One to get initialization code for each such field for use in the generated transformer's constructor.
 - One to generate any java statements needed to perform the transformation.

+The transformations needed to fully implement the current RDA API data model include:

+- Amount: parse and copy a dollar amount string
+- Char: copy a single character into a char field
+- Date: parse and copy a date string
+- EnumValueIfPresent: set an enum column if a specific field is present in the RDA message
+- IdHash: hash and copy a string (MBI hash)
+- Int: parse and copy an integer string
+- MessageEnum: extract string value from an enum and copy it
+- String: copy a string
+- Timestamp: copy the current timestamp

 The simplest case for a transformer just inserts a single method call:

 ````java